 Receive email or text notification when this page is updated

-Video (one hour) - The recent Community Unity Building Forum discussed issues of harassment and hate crimes, and how communities can address these problems.
-This video features Bellevue Police Chief Linda Pillo and Warren Read, author of The Lyncher in Me.
+Video (one hour) - The Community Unity Building Forum discussed issues of harassment and hate crimes, and how communities can address these problems.
+This video features former Bellevue Police Chief Linda Pillo and Warren Read, author of The Lyncher in Me.
 Read talks about the causes for this kind of behavior, and Chief Pillo explains the laws regarding malicious harassment and hate crimes, and how the police can be a resource for the community.
-For more information, contact Kevin Henry at firstname.lastname@example.org .
+For more information, contact Mark Manuel at email@example.com .

 Voice of Diversity Television Program - The stories presented here offer a colorful look at the rich cultural diversity in Bellevue.
 This program features segments on art in Bellevue, a Black History exhibit, Bhangra music from India and artists from Russia and Japan displaying their talent.
 Check out the cable TV show, also called Voices of Diversity, on Bellevue TV, Channel 21.

 Events - Cultural events featuring music, dance, theater and art with local performers and speakers.

 Business events - Business professionals, minority-owned businesses and representatives from nonprofit organizations can network and receive advice at diversity business events held in Bellevue throughout the year.

 Workshops - Hot cultural topics are the focus of our public forums, trainings, workshops and panel discussions.

 Eastside Refugee and Immigrant Coalition (ERIC) – This group published an Eastside Community Access guide entitled "Helpful Connections," published in Spanish, Russian, Chinese, Vietnamese, Korean and English.
 Download the guide on the Eastside Human Services Forum website .